open-telemetry/opentelemetry.io/content/en/docs/languages/_index.md

 {{% telemetry-support-table " " %}}

 {{% alert title="Note" color="warning" %}} Even though the API/SDK status
-is stable, changes to underlying [semantic convensions][SemConv] can interrupt your data flow.
-If the status of a Semantic Convension that your SDK/API depends on is `Experimental`, it may be subject to future breaking changes.
+is stable, changes to underlying [semantic conventions][SemConv] can interrupt your data flow.
+If the status of a Semantic Convention that your SDK/API depends on is `Experimental`, it may be subject to future breaking changes.

 [auto]: /docs/kubernetes/operator/automatic/